Ultimate Guide to Real Marriage Certificate for Immigration

 Children Born

-Another great way to demonstrate proof of the relationship is children born.
-Copies of the children’s birth certificate (listing both spouses), adoption paperwork or school/medical records can be provided.
+If you have children together, this is a great way to demonstrate proof of the relationship.
+Copies of the children’s birth certificate (listing both spouses), adoption paperwork, or school/medical records can be provided.
 Additionally, photos of the family together.

 Other Forms of Proof

-The strongest evidence for your case will be things like joint bank accounts, insurance policies and joint household bills but below are some other forms of proof, while weaker, that can bolster your case for immigration officials:
+The strongest evidence for your case will be things like joint bank accounts, insurance policies, and joint household bills, but below are some other forms of proof:

 • Photos of the family/wedding